 It doesn’t get much easier than nuts and seeds when it comes to keto camping food.
 Just make sure to avoid adding sugar-laden dried fruits.
 This savory pizza trail mix recipe consists of a variety of keto-friendly seeds and nuts.

 Quality olives in olive oil provide healthy fats for a keto snack.
-These handy olive packs require no refrigeration and are easy to throw in your bag!
+These handy olive packs, which you can order from Amazon, require no refrigeration and are easy to throw in your bag!

 Nut ball snackers